NGWPC/hydrovis/Source/RnR/terraform/README.md

     rnr_s3_bucket = "ngwpc-rnr-test":
     - Purpose: Defines the name of the S3 bucket where the application will store and retrieve data.
 In particular, the code sources required Hydrofabric Geo Package data version 20.1 from this bucket and database connection config details.
 This terraform creates a role with appropriate access granted to the bucket name provided here.
 Note that this will only work if the bucket is in the same account as your deployment.
 Modifications will need to be made to support multi-account architectures.
     - Details: This S3 bucket is specific to the test environment and is used by Replace and Route to manage files and configurations.

+    rfc_geopackage_data = "replace-and-route/rfc-geopackages/" or "rnr_shortest_paths/"
+    - Purpose: Definines the location of the rfc geaopackage data one specifically wants to use when running RnR.
+    - Details: Originally this always pointed at "replace-and-route/rfc-geopackages/", but a variable was added to support future functionality leveraging "rnr_shortest_paths/".

     extra_policy_arn = "arn:aws:iam::xxxxxxxxx:policy/AWSAccelerator-SessionManagerLogging":
     - Purpose: Adds an additional IAM policy to the instance role.